Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular1/tutorials.socially.angular1.step_16.md

 {{> DiffBox tutorialName="meteor-angular1-socially" step="16.2"}}

-Now let's add a map the `party-details.html` , first add this HTML snippet to the end of the template:
+Now let's add a map to `party-details.html` , first add this HTML snippet to the end of the template:

 {{> DiffBox tutorialName="meteor-angular1-socially" step="16.3"}}